Real-Time Vehicular Wireless System-Level Simulation: Results and discussion

 \subsubsection{Doppler Bandwidth Variation}

-The impact of the different Doppler bandwidth values on the FER is shown in Figure~\ref{fig:dopplerspreads}.
-In both cases, NLOS and LOS, the best FER performance is obtained for the Doppler bandwidth of $100\,\text{Hz}$, which is the lowest one.
+In Fig.~\ref{fig:dopplerspreads} we show the FER performance for the different Doppler bandwidth values.
+In the NLOS case the best FER performance is obtained for the Doppler bandwidth of $100\,\text{Hz}$, which is the lowest one.
 Increasing the Doppler bandwidth leads to higher RMS Doppler spreads and higher FERs.
 The reason is, that a higher Doppler bandwidth results in a faster change of the channel, which in turn, leads to increased channel estimation errors \cite{Molisch10}.
 This is a well known limitation of the IEEE 802.11p pilot pattern as discussed in detail in \cite{Zemen12, Zemen12a, Mecklenbrauker11}.
+In the LOS case, due to the strong LOS component, we see no impact of the different Doppler bandwidth values on the FER.